 We are pleased to announce that we are reinstating the section scholarship program!
 Proceeds from the annual Focus North Texas event will be used to provide scholarships for planning students in the region.
-Graduate or undergraduate planning students enrolled in a local university during the 2020-2021 school year who intend to pursue careers as practicing planners are eligible to apply.
-The 2020-2021 scholarship application period is now open and applications are due no later than December 31, 2020.
-We are anticipating awarding two scholarships at $1,000 each to be awarded at Focus North Texas in early 2021.
-Please contact Brooks Wilson at email@example.com with any questions.
+Graduate or undergraduate planning students enrolled in a local university during the 2021-2022 school year who intend to pursue careers as practicing planners are eligible to apply.
+The 2021-2022 scholarship application period will open soon.
+We are anticipating awarding two scholarships at $1,000 each to be awarded in early 2022.
+Please contact Esmeralda de la Cruz at email@example.com with any questions.

 Ayeh Sajjadieh Khajouei

 Graduate Research Assistant and Ph.D.
 Student Urban Planning and Public Policy University of Texas at Arlington